glennga/kumulaau/README.md

 | kappa              | Lower bound of repeat lengths.                               |
 | omega              | Upper bound of repeat lengths.                               |

 The second function, `evolve` accepts two parameters: the first is the result of the `trace` call and the second is an iterable of seed lengths (i.e. ancestors).
-The length of this iterable must be a triangle number, to avoid misshapen topologies.

 ### Usage of `kumulaau.observed`